Home / Service Area / Ohio / Licking County / Newark / Roof Repair

 Roofing Materials for Newark Repairs

 GAF architectural shingles are the primary repair material for Newark homes.
-Color matching is honest.
+Color matching is handled honestly.
 Production runs shift over time, and a shingle installed 10 to 15 years ago may no longer be available in the original colorway.
-Platinum sources the closest current-production match and brings physical samples to the estimate visit so you can compare before any work begins.
+Platinum sources the closest current-production match and brings physical samples to the estimate visit so the comparison happens before any work begins, not after.

-For homes that sustained documented wind or hail damage in the March 2024 Licking County disaster declaration, GAF impact-resistant shingles rated Class 3 or Class 4 are worth discussing for the repair section.
-Impact resistance is a meaningful upgrade for the Pataskala corridor homes that see recurring storm exposure from Columbus-area convective systems.
-Flashing is formed on-site.
-Each piece is cut and bent at the specific chimney profile and penetration geometry.
-For homes in or near the Newark Downtown Historic District or the Church Hill Historic District, shingle profile and color selection accounts for the architectural character of the neighborhood, and Platinum brings samples to the estimate.
+For homes that sustained documented hail or wind damage, GAF Class 3 or Class 4 impact-resistant shingles are worth discussing for the repaired section.
+Impact resistance is a practical upgrade for Pataskala corridor homes that see recurring storm exposure from Columbus-area systems, and the upgrade can qualify some homeowners for a reduced insurance premium.
+The Amish crew forms every piece of flashing on-site at each job, cut and bent to the specific chimney profile and penetration geometry at your address.
+For homes in or near the Newark Downtown Historic District or the Church Hill Historic District, shingle profile and color selection accounts for the architectural character of the neighborhood.

 Contact Our Specialist